How to Recognize Wind Damage to Your Roof and What to Do About It

 Case In Point: The Salt Lake and Davis County Windstorm of September 2020

 Tuesday, September 8, 2020, was a historic day for Utah.
 On that day, hurricane-force winds blew in and wreaked havoc across Salt Lake and Davis counties, taking down hundreds of 100-year-old trees and knocking out power for 180,000 residents.
-On top of all this, thousands of homes also suffered wind damage to their roof.
+On top of all this, thousands of homes apartments, and other residences also suffered wind damage to their roof.

 While costs of damages for this storm are still being calculated, a similar Utah windstorm in 2011 ended up totaling over $20 million.